MinecraftU/mcu-curriculum/level_5/section_4.md

 GameRegistry.addShapelessRecipe(new ItemStack(Items.diamond, 64), new ItemStack(Blocks.dirt),
     new ItemStack(Blocks.dirt), new ItemStack(Blocks.dirt));
 ```
+Note that we must call `new ItemStack(item, number)` when passing arguments. `addShapelessRecipe` expects `ItemStack` objects to be passed; this is a shortcut which allows us to skip defining an `ItemStack` variable and just directly pass a newly-instantiated object.

 ![A recipe that requires 3 dirt per diamond.](images/section_2/recipe_dirt_triple.png)

 ### Shaped recipes

 Next, let's make a shaped recipe.
 Shaped recipes group the rows of items using letters to represent the type of block.
-For example, the recipe for TNT would be: `("xyx", "yxy", "xyx", 'x', new ItemStack(Materials.sulphur), 'y', new ItemStack(Blocks.sand))` Pay attention to the double-quotes for the letters representing the recipe shape and the single-quotes for the letters representing the items in the recipe.
+For example, the recipe for TNT would be: `("xyx", "yxy", "xyx", 'x', new ItemStack(Materials.sulphur), 'y', new ItemStack(Blocks.sand))` where `x` corresponds to sulphur (the name for gunpowder in the game code) and `y` corresponds to sand.
+Pay attention to the double-quotes for the letters representing the recipe shape and the single-quotes for the letters representing the items in the recipe.

 > Note: when we leave out the size of the ItemStack, the game will assume a size of 1.

 An example of a shaped recipe.
 You use three strings to represent the three rows of the crafting table and define which letters relate to which type of item.
-Spaces are used to represent empty crafting slots.
+Blank spaces are used in the strings to represent empty crafting slots.

 ```java
 GameRegistry.addShapedRecipe(new ItemStack(Items.diamond), "xxx", "x x", "xxx", 'x',